 - Redness or swelling of the ear flap or ear canal

 - Waxy buildup on or near the ear canal

-- Discharge from the ear that resembles coffee grounds and signals ear mites
+- Discharge from the ear that resembles coffee grounds (a symptom of ear mites)

 - Strong odor